oliverjam/intro-react-workshop/03-surpass-with-class/README.md

 }
 ```

 We are using `&&` to ensure that we only render the second statement if the first is true.
-Another common pattern is to use a ternary operator: `{this.state.toggled ?
-'Toggled on' : 'Toggled off'}`.
+Another common pattern is to use a ternary operator to either render one thing or another based on the state.

 You may notice we have no way to actually change the state.
 We need to create a button with a click-handler that calls our `toggle` method.
 You can pass events to React elements as props: they start with 'on' and end with the event name (e.g. `onClick`, `onChange`, `onMouseEnter` etc).